By Larry Crouse, AKA Lifeguard Larry

 In a class by itself was Erich von Stroheim’s great silent classic of 1925 Greed.
 This is not about American history but parts were shot in the Owens Valley and it is considered to be one of the greatest films ever made.
 Originally 8 hours long it was edited down to 2 by an angry studio.
 All that remains of the train footage is a single wonderful still of Engine #15 pulling into Keeler (which we have courtesy of Chris Langley of the Lone Pine Film History Museum).

-Keeler did have an engine house but it burned in 1946
+Keeler once had an engine house but it burned in 1946